zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/GridEditable.md

 ## Methods

 ### confirmation
-Defines the text that will be used in confirmation box when delete an item.
+If set to true the grid will display a confirmation dialog when the user clicks the "destroy" command button.Can be set to a string which will be used as the confirmation text.

 #### Returns
 `\Kendo\UI\GridEditable`